uptycslabs/terraform-aws-uptycs/modules/cspm_integration/README.md

-# Terraform module for AWS CSPM Integration with Uptycs
+# Terraform Module for AWS CSPM Integration with Uptycs

 This module allows you to integrate an AWS account with Uptycs, providing access to crucial AWS telemetry for CSPM and CIEM applications.